Step-by-step BMI calculator infographic showing height and weight inputs, BMI formula, category gauge, and health improvement pathway.

 Getting your Trinity Audio player ready...

-The NHS Body Mass Calculator – also known as the NHS BMI calculator – is one of the most widely used health tools in the UK.
+The NHS Body Mass Calculator – also known as the NHS BMI calculator – is one of the most widely used NHS BMI health tools in the UK.
 It helps you check if your weight is in a healthy range for your height and can highlight potential health risks linked to being underweight, overweight, or obese.

 But BMI is more than just a number.
 It can be the first step towards making lifestyle changes that support long-term wellbeing.